CSC207-UofT/course-project-purplemongoose/phase1/README.md

 Git has been used extensively to manage and facilitate the development of kard.
 We constantly use branches whenever new features are being added to stage them and test before merging to main.
 Minimal committing to main have been made as we kept main as a fully working and tested version of the code.

-There has been limited usage of github issues and actions - for issues in the code, we have used our Discord Server to communicate.
+There has been limited usage of Github issues and actions - for issues in the code, we have used our Discord Server to communicate.
 As for actions, we plan on implementing some for phase 2 to ensure that there is some automatic checking of files that we push.

 ### Some questions